stokeydev/cardgame/README.md

 ## Credits

 ### **Content References**
-- All content written for the website is by myself, is for educational purposes only.

 - [Code Institute](https://codeinstitute.net/ie/) for their HTML/CSS and Javascript learning material.
 - [W3Schools](https://www.w3schools.com/) for additional learning material.
 - [MD Boostrap](https://mdbootstrap.com/docs/standard/navigation/footer/) for the footer, history timeline, and the hamburger navigation bar.